hammy01-dev/PaymentSystem/README.md

 ## Models
-- User has buyers and one admin
+- User model two types which are buyers and admin
-- Plans has plans created by admins
+- Plans have plans created by admins
-- Subscriptions store which buyer has subscribed to whcih plan and stores billing date
+- Subscriptions store which buyer has subscribed to whcih plan and stores the billing date
-- Features have features associated to plans
+- Features, Plans can have many features
-- Usage has the record of usages of features of particular subscriptions
+- Usage has the record of usages of features of particular subscriptions by particluar user.
-- Transactions record all the transactions of particular subscriptions and their usages.
+- Transactions record all the transactions of particular subscriptions and their amount.

 ## Installation

 - Use Git clone to clone the repository to the local machine
 - bundle install
--    Use rake db/setup to create db and seed add into it
+-    Use rake db/setup to create and seed the data
  -   Start server using rails s
- -   Run loaclhost:3000
+ -  Enter loaclhost:3000 on browser
  -   Login as a admin, You can invite others as buyers to your application
+ -   You can create/edit/delete Plans, features, and Add New usages for particular buyers
  -   Login as Buyer, Subscribe to Plans
- -   Add stripe card details to subscribe to a plan whatever port was exposed in the Dockerfile):
+ -   Add stripe card details to subscribe to a plan